 Food and travel go hand in hand, in my opinion.
-While in Quebec City, I went on 2 different and delicious food tours.
+While in Quebec City (Canada) for a conference, I went on 2 different and delicious walking food tours.

 One of the great things about attending a travel conference are all of the optional activities, allowing attendees to make the most of a quick trip with minimal planning and at no extra cost to us.